Policy

 Version and age rules

-Pin minimum versions, block deprecated or EOL releases, enforce semver ranges, require a minimum release age.
-Quarantines new versions while the ecosystem has time to react.
+Pin minimum versions, block deprecated or EOL releases, enforce semver ranges, require a minimum package age, or set a per-version cooldown that holds every fresh release for a window while the ecosystem has time to react.

 Provenance verification